Why the early years are so important in your child’s education

 A child’s learning, growth and confidence extends beyond the core subjects at St Peter’s Woodlands too.

-“From Reception to Year 2 specialist teachers teach Music, Art, Physical Education and German lessons.
-Japanese becomes available from Year 4.
+“From Reception to Year 2 specialist teachers teach Music, Art and Physical Education.
+Japanese becomes available from Year 2 and Digital Technologies is taught in Reception and Year 1.
 From an early age we expose children to a variety of experiences so they can learn about their strengths and areas of passion.

 “Extra- and co-curricular activities like netball, football, soccer and gymnastics are also available for our Reception children to experience with qualified sports instructors.

 “Finally, we also embrace opportunities for children to perform in front of an audience through our weekly Chapel services, Assemblies, choirs and bands.
-Our Junior Primary musical is a highlight for all our youngest students!”
+Our Junior Primary musical is a highlight for all our youngest students – along with weekly Glee Club!”

 How to support early learners at home

 The learning doesn’t stop when your child comes home from ELC or school.
-It’s important to keep building the foundations for successful life-long learning in your home environment, too.
+It’s important to keep building the foundations for successful life-long learning in the home environment, too.

 If there’s one thing Sarah recommends to parents above all else, it’s to “read, read, read!”